stat133-sp19/hw-stat133-yangluanne/binomial/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of the `"binomial"` package is to provide functions for calulating the properties of the binomial random variable, including:
+The goal of the `"binomial"` package is to provide functions for calculating the properties of the binomial random variable, including:
 - `bin_variable()` creates a binomial variable when given `n` trials and `p` probability

--   `bin_probability()` caculates the probability of getting `k` successes out of `n` trials with a probability `p`
+-   `bin_probability()` calculates the probability of getting `k` successes out of `n` trials with a probability `p`

 -   `bin_distribution()` outputs a data frame of the binomial distribution of `n` trials given a probability of `p`